Nominations for Spring 2025 induction are now closed.

 Used by permission from the Arizona State Library, Archives and Public Records

 “She was the epitome of a pioneer.
 She was very forward-thinking.
 She wanted to be at the forefront of things.
-She sought change.” — Mary Salvado, friend
+She sought change.”

 As a private citizen and state legislator, Clara Osborne Botzum devoted more than fifty years to the development of the town of Parker and the Colorado River Valley.
 Whether she was lobbying for the construction of the Parker Bridge or trying to revive mining in the region, Clara demonstrated her ability to work with people for the benefit of her community and the state.

-In 1900, when Clara Osborne was a child, she and her family moved to Parker where her father had a mine.
-They traveled the last part of the trip by raft down the untamed Colorado River with the assistance of Mohave Indian boatmen.
+In 1900, when Clara Osborne was a child, she and her family moved to Parker where her father had a mine. hey traveled the last part of the trip by raft down the untamed Colorado River with the assistance of Mohave boatmen.
 Upon their arrival at Parker, the Osbornes dismantled the boat and then used the lumber to build their house.

-Clara returned to Arizona and played an active role in the family mines of Rio Vista and Rio Rico.
+Clara returned to Arizona and played an active role in the family mines, Rio Vista and Rio Rico.
 The mining industry faced an economic slump in the 1920s, and most likely the Osborne mines were not profitable at this time.
 By 1930, Clara Botzum had found a job as secretary of the Northern Yuma County Chamber of Commerce.

 After this triumphant success, Clara continued her work in the northern Yuma County Chamber of Commerce as secretary manager.
 She also served as president and vice-president of the Arizona State Chamber of Commerce Secretaries organization.